Nutrition & Wellness

 - Your entire family will benefit from eating healthier and increased activity.

 - Make a family commitment to reduce screen time for everyone.

 - Turn off all electronics during dinner.

 - Limit TV and electronics to 1 - 2 hours per day and consider specific times as “screen free”.

 - Take the TV out of your child’s bedroom.

 - Less screen time gives you more time to be together as a family.

 - Children are more likely to be healthy when parents and other family members make healthy choices.

-The Ottawa County Food Policy Council (OCFPC) is a collaboration of many local agencies and individuals that exists to ensure all Ottawa County residents have access to healthy, local, and affordable food choices.
-The vision of the OCFPC is an available supply of well-balanced meals for all.
+Ottawa Food is a collaboration of many local agencies and individuals that exists to ensure all Ottawa County residents have access to healthy, local, and affordable food choices.
+The vision of Ottawa Food is an available supply of well-balanced meals for all.

 - Eliminate Hunger in Ottawa County